Butterscotch Crunch Cake

 The frosting should have a thick, whipped consistency once all the butter is mixed in.

 If it looks lumpy or broken, keep mixing until it looks fluffy and thick.
-If it doesn’t seem to come together after an additional 10 minutes of mixing, check out the troubleshooting section in the post above.
+If it doesn’t seem to come together after an additional 10 minutes of mixing, check out the troubleshooting guide in this post.

 Once the consistency is right, swap out the whisk attachment for a paddle attachment and add the butterscotch sauce, vanilla extract, and fine salt.